graphile/migrate/README.md

 be able to work around this with a `DO $$` block?
 (If this works, please send a PR to this paragraph.)

+## Editing a committed migration

+Graphile Migrate deliberately performs cryptographic hashing to avoid/detect accidental editing of committed migrations and to ensure there is a strict linear progression in migrations.
+By default, Graphile Migrate will refuse to run a migration if its hash does not match what it declares; this is generally desired (and you shouldn't have to worry about it).

+Should you need to go back and edit a _committed_ migration you can opt out of Graphile Migrate's consistency checks by adding the comment `--!
+AllowInvalidHash` to the very top of the committed migration.
+Please note that editing the migration **WILL NOT** cause the migration to run again on yours or any other system.

+The need to edit a previous migration generally arises if there was a mistake in your migration that prevents it running on production but you don't want to reset your staging database, or where an update to PostgreSQL has made the syntax or commands in an older migration invalid and thus you must edit them to make the migration run against a clean database again.
+Most users should never need this functionality.
+If you find yourself using it more than once or twice, please get in touch and we can discuss how the tool can better serve your needs.

 ## Terminology

 ### The current migration